doonfrs/trina_grid/doc/features/scrollbars.md

    - `thumbVisible: false` completely hides scrollbars regardless of the `isAlwaysShown` setting

 6. **Smooth Scrolling**: The smooth scrolling feature is enabled by default and provides a better user experience for mouse wheel users.
 Consider disabling it only if you have specific performance concerns or prefer instant scrolling behavior.

+7. **Scroll Physics**: Choose appropriate scroll physics based on your use case:
+   - Use `NeverScrollableScrollPhysics()` when the grid is inside a scrollable parent to prevent scroll conflicts
+   - Use platform-specific physics (default) for the most native feel on each platform
+   - Consider `AlwaysScrollableScrollPhysics()` if you need scrolling gestures to work even when content fits the viewport

 ## Limitations